 On the one hand, you don’t want to pile on added stress to the happy couple while they are knee deep in wedding planning.
 On the other, you want to avoid them paying for a meal that you won’t eat.
 And finally, you want to be sure that you take care of yourself & your own needs.

-My top four tips are:
+Top four tips

 - Ask the betrothed couple ahead of time if there will be/can be vegan options.
 Or make a note on your RSVP card.